PeptidesDNA

 Repeat baseline labs at 4-6 weeks and at protocol completion.
 If IGF-1 hasn't moved after 6 weeks of a GH stack, something is wrong — dosing, timing, product quality, or genetic factors.
 Labs tell you what "feeling good" cannot.

-Our 120-SNP report tests the genetic variants that matter for stacking decisions: CYP metabolizer status for drug interaction risk, receptor variants (GHRHR, GHSR, GLP1R) for response prediction, and tissue repair genes (COL1A1, NOS3, MMP3) for healing peptide selection.
+Our up to 120 SNP report tests the genetic variants that matter for stacking decisions: CYP metabolizer status for drug interaction risk, receptor variants (GHRHR, GHSR, GLP1R) for response prediction, and tissue repair genes (COL1A1, NOS3, MMP3) for healing peptide selection.
 Your report includes a compatibility matrix showing which combinations are likely synergistic, additive, or redundant based on your unique receptor genetics.

 Frequently asked questions